On Air Now

 The Kickabout with Johnny Vaughan 11am - 1pm

-The 1990s was the decade that launched a thousand careers: from Manic Street Preachers to Oasis, Pearl Jam to Smashing Pumpkins, here are some of the best debut albums of the era.
+The 1990s was the decade that launched a thousand careers: from Massive Attack to Oasis, Pearl Jam to Smashing Pumpkins, here are some of the best debut albums of the era.

 The Welsh quartet took the lessons of punk and reinvented it for a new decade, with classic rock references in abundance.
 For a debut, it's a hefty slab of 18 anthemic tracks, including Slash 'N' Burn, Love's Sweet Exile, Stay Beautiful, You Love Us and the evergreen Motorcycle Emptiness.

 Manic Street Preachers - Slash 'N' Burn (Video)